Paul Newton (artist)

 rugby player David Campese AM in 2000 (which was acquired by the National Portrait Gallery).
-He has also won portrait competitions in Philadelphia and the Portrait Society of America's 2003 International Portrait Competition in Washington DC.
+He has also won portrait competitions in Philadelphia and the Portrait Society of America's 2003 International Portrait Competition in Washington, D.C..

 In 1999, his portrait of Bryce Courtenay AM was hung in the Archibald Salon des Refusés.
 His portrait of John Doyle was also hung in the Salon des Refusés in 1995.

 In 2002, he painted arts figure Brett Sheehy AO for that year's Archibald Prize with the painting later being a finalist in the 2004 Doug Moran National Portrait Prize.

 In 2003, an image painted on Ian Thorpe's jeans by Paul Newton was used as a pin for the Jeans for Genes Day.
 The jeans were later auctioned by the charity for $26,000.

 Newton holds a Bachelor of Science from the University of Sydney and a Diploma of Art from the Julian Ashton Art School in Sydney.

 He painted a portrait of Tara Moss which was a finalist in the Doug Moran National Portrait Prize, and was 'highly commended' at the Shirley Hannan National Portrait Awards in Bega.